lana-20/selenium-webdriver-bidi/README.md

 ### Evolution of WD Classic

 2004 -- Selenium RC
+- Jason Huggins introduces the fist automation tool in 2004.
+RC worked by installing a remote control server in the browser machines.
+It sent a command to a JS engine called Selenium Core.
+And the Selenium Core, residing in the browser engine, executed that command.
+RC used to be quite popular, but came to a disadvantage because of its complex architecture.
+Moreover, its API was not purely object oriented.

 2005 -- WebDriver
+- Simon Stewart introduces the WedDriver protocol in 2005.
+The driver communicates to browsers via JSON wire protocol WD API.

 2009 -- Selenium WebDriver
+- Selenium and WebDriver merge into a new tool called Selenium WebDriver.
+JSON wire protocol is still used to communicate with the browsers.

 2018 -- WD becomes a W3C standard
+- W3C makes WD a standard specification.
+Now, Selenium WD communicates with the browsers via the W3C protocol, not JSON wire.
+Selenium v4 and other tools that use WD communicate via W3C protocol.

+#### WD Classic - Automation Tools
+- Selenium WD
+- WebDriverIO
+- NightWatchJS
+- Appium
+- Katalon, SeleniumBase, etc. - other tools use the WD under the hood.
+E.g., Katalon uses the Selenium jar file in the back-end, but it still comminicates via the web DevTools protocol to the browser.

 ----